FrankieWalsh/CV/README.md

 # CV Website

 My CV/Resume website built with HTML, CSS, and JavaScript.
-To see it, just download and open the index.html file.
+To see it, visit my github pages at https://frankiewalsh.github.io/CV/ or download this project and open the index.html file.

 ## Structure